College Board announced in early 2022 that it will offer the PSAT/NMSQT® and SAT® tests digitally starting in 2023 and 2024.

 The Class of 2026 will be the first impacted by a purely digital testing environment for the PSAT and SAT tests.
 Since the test content will remain consistent, students still need to acquire and practice math and verbal skills.
 You should continue your foundational preparation with KD as recommended.
 We will communicate more specific changes in spring of 2023.

 College Board has stated that digital testing will replace the paper materials and pencils currently required.
 A paper PSAT test will not be available starting in the fall of 2023, and a paper SAT test will not be available starting in the spring of 2024.
+However, students have the option to bring their own pencils to use on scratch paper provided on test day.

 College Board states they will continue to ensure every student has the appropriate accommodations they need and that most paper-test accommodations will transfer directly to the digital test.
 Students unable to test digitally will have an avenue to request a paper test.